 7.9 Consulting Activities for Virginia Cooperative Extension Faculty

 A/P faculty members are eligible for consulting as outlined in the university’s Consulting and Outside Employment policies and procedures.
-A/P faculty members should review chapter two the Faculty Handbook.
+A/P faculty members should review chapter two of the Faculty Handbook.

 Consistent with the university’s policy and procedures on consulting activities, additional restrictions may be imposed on the consulting activity of Virginia Cooperative Extension faculty members.
-These restrictions are imposed to give further assurance that consulting approval is not granted for assistance that is the usual responsibility of faculty members within extension.
+These restrictions are imposed to give further assurance that consulting approval is not granted for assistance that is the usual responsibility of faculty members within Extension.

-It is recognized that the outreach responsibilities of extension are broad and, thus, program assistance parameters are difficult to define.
+It is recognized that the outreach responsibilities of Extension are broad and, thus, program assistance parameters are difficult to define.
 Consequently, the following procedures are designed to provide judgmental decisions by appropriate supervisory staff for consulting requests in ambiguous areas of program responsibilities.

 The department head, chair, or immediate supervisor reviews the Request to Engage in External Activity Form 13010A and either approves or disapproves it.
 If approval is granted, the request is sent to the college dean for approval.
 The director of Virginia Cooperative Extension must grant final approval.
 If disapproval is exercised at any level, the request is sent back through the department head or supervisor, to the faculty member along with an explanation for the action.

-Decisions are based upon, but not limited to, the following: consistency with guidelines stipulated in chapter two, “Consulting and Outside Employment,” whether the area of consulting is found to be within or outside usual extension responsibilities; and whether the time required falls within the number of consulting days allowed.
+Decisions are based upon, but not limited to, the following: consistency with guidelines stipulated in chapter two, “Consulting and Outside Employment,” whether the area of consulting is found to be within or outside usual Extension responsibilities; and whether the time required falls within the number of consulting days allowed.